Copies of Materials

 1. What do I need to show my accountant to prove I took a class that contributes to my profession?

-- Windows has updated their platform—twice
+- Windows has updated their platform—many times

 - iPads are the device of choice in the classroom